Keyboard shortcuts

 First, build the frontend application using dioxus

-dx bundle -p phymes-app --release
+dx bundle -p phymes-app --platform web --release

 Second, build the server with the desired features.